Diabetes MODY, short for Maturity Onset Diabetes of the Young, has formally been recognised as type 5 diabetes.

 MODY is sometimes compared to type 2 diabetes, and shares some type 2 diabetes symptoms.

-However, MODY is not linked to obesity, and typical MODY patients are young and not necessarily overweight.
+People with MODY are often young and not necessarily overweight.

 What is MODY diabetes?

-Maturity Onset Diabetes of the Young affects approximately one or two per cent of people who have diabetes, and may often go unrecognised in its early stages.
+MODY affects around one or two per cent of people with diabetes and may go unrecognised in its early stages.

 It also runs in families, and can pass from one generation to the next.
 MODY does not always require insulin treatment.